Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 90 km

-A day of ups and downs as we have a 20 km climb up to the Kori La at 2,390 m.
-Again we are rewarded for our efforts as we have a 42 km descent down to the Drangme Chu River.
-A relatively flat, for Bhutan anyway, ride along the river takes us to the bridge that crosses Drangme then it's one final uphill climb to our hotel on the outskirts of Trashigang, the easternmost point of our trip across Bhutan.
+It's a day of ups and downs beginning with a 20 km climb to Kori La at 2,390 m.
+Again your effort is rewarded with a 42 km descent to the Drangme Chu River.
+Then its a relatively flat ride, for Bhutan anyway, along the river to the bridge that crosses Drangme.
+After one final climb you arrive at your hotel on the outskirts of Trashigang, the easternmost point of this tour.

 Meals: Breakfast, Lunch, Dinner